xvrh/lottie-flutter/README.md

 This repository is a unofficial conversion of the [Lottie-android](https://github.com/airbnb/lottie-android) library in pure Dart.

-It works on Android, iOS and macOS and web.
+It works on Android, iOS, macOS, linux, windows and web.

 ## Usage